Trivernis/spigot-chunkmaster/README.md

 - [Sqlite JDBC](https://bitbucket.org/xerial/sqlite-jdbc/) - Database Driver for JDBC
 - [bStats](https://bstats.org/) - Statistical Insights

+## Features

+- Pregeneration of a specific area around the world center
+- Configuration of world centers
+- Integration into dynmap
+- Teleportation to chunks
+- Auto-Pause/Resume on player join/leave
+- Highly configurable

 ## Installing

 Just download the jar from the latest release and place it into the servers plugins folder.